zcemycl/misc/src/ts/macos_install_vscode_test/README.md

     tsc -w // for compiling all
     ```
 3. Use sourceMap in tsconfig.
 This can help debugging in the browser to view ts scripts, and adding breakpoints.
-4. Use outdir as dist so it stores all js files.
+4. Use outdir as `dist` so it stores all js files.
+5. Use rootdir with `src` so it will only scan `src`.
+6. Run `npm start`.
+If you go to sources, you can introduce breakpoints to `src/*.ts`.